 Rayleigh is designed for the study of MHD turbulence and convection in spherical (and soon Cartesian) geometries using a pseudo-spectral approach and runs efficiently on O(10^5) cores.
 The software is freely available and may be downloaded from its CIG software page [download].

 The majority of the time will be spent working on the code in an informal setting, individually or in small groups.
-Special emphasis will be given to XXXXX.
+Participants should have basic knowledge of the code and applicable coding languages.
+Participants are expected to contribute to the code during the workshop and participate in discussions on future directions.
+See Technical Requirements.

 Nick Featherstone, University of Colorado, Boulder